 2. Actin Disassembly and Remodeling

 We have great interest in how cellular actin structures vary in their sizes, shapes, and turnover dynamics.
 The dynamics of each structure appear to be tailored to their biological functions.
 We are studying how this is achieved by cells using a core set of conserved actin disassembly-promoting factors including Cofilin, Coronin, Aip1, Srv2/CAP, Abp1, GMF, and Twinfilin.
 Recent results from our lab have demonstrated that many of these factors combine to work in complex multi-component mechanisms.
-This has included mechanisms of enhanced severing and mechanisms of filament end-depolymerization, and how they work in concert.
-We are also studying how these disassembly mechanisms drive the rearrangement of entire actin filament networks with different geometries and different actin binding proteins decorating them.
+This has included mechanisms of filament debranching, enhanced severing, and filament end-depolymerization, and how these mechanisms drive the rearrangement of entire actin filament networks with different geometries.

 3. Cellular Actin Assembly Mechanisms